TerminatorNL/Tiquality/README.md

  * /tq claim
    * Claims a block for a player without actually having to re-place it.
 (Things found in nature, existing bases... etc)
    * tiquality.use

+ * /tq profile &lt;seconds&gt;
+   * Runs a very basic profiler on blocks that you own.
+A better alternative is in the works.
+   * tiquality.use

+ * /tq profile &lt;seconds&gt; &lt;uuid or playername&gt;
+   * Runs a very basic profiler on the targeted UUID or playername.
+A better alternative is in the works.
+   * tiquality.admin

  * /tq add <feet|below>
    * Adds a block to the whitelist, making blocks of that type tick without owners.